dgies/cad/README.md

 Open-type soap dish shaped as isosceles right triangle for use on triangular shower shelves.
 Implemented in CadQuery and stored in a Jupyter notebook for interactive debugging.

-## Umbrella Hook v4
+## Umbrella Hook
-Unfinished project to generate a lamp hook for Treasure Garden patio umbrellas.
+Iterative project to design the perfect lamp hook for Treasure Garden patio umbrellas.
+Versions 1-3 are modeled in traditional CAD.